How Long Does It Take to Get a Passport?

 What is Mobile Passport?

-Currently, 30 U.S. airports and four cruise ports utilize the free Mobile Passport smartphone app service (with a premium upgrade option) to speed up traveler’s journeys through customs and immigration by allowing you to use designated Mobile Passport Control lines—separate, faster lanes in the inspection area.
+Currently, 30 U.S. airports and four cruise ports utilize the free Mobile Passport smartphone app service (with a premium upgrade option), also known as a biometric passport, to speed up traveler’s journeys through customs and immigration by allowing you to use designated Mobile Passport Control lines—separate, faster lanes in the inspection area.

 - U.S. Department of State—Bureau of Consular Affairs: “Passport Agencies”